tpltnt/mress/README.md

 mress
 =====

-An IRC bot to do facilitate communication in groups.
+An IRC bot to facilitate communication in groups.

 resources
 ---------